-- 1. Creation of utility (or efficiency) - a) Time and place utility make products available when and where customers are likely to find them b) possession utility allow their customers to take ownership of products as needed c) information utility provide details about the products that they sell a) Selling and promoting the wholesaler has more contacts and is more often trusted by the buyer than the distant manufacturer.
+- 1. Creation of utility (or efficiency) - a) Time and place utility make products available when and where customers are likely to find them a) Selling and promoting the wholesaler has more contacts and is more often trusted by the buyer than the distant manufacturer.